tidyverse/dplyr/revdep/problems.md

 ## In both

-*   checking dependencies in R code ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    Namespace in Imports field not imported from: ‘ggeffects’
-      All declared Imports should be used.
-    ```

-*   checking Rd cross-references ...
-NOTE
-    ```
-    Package unavailable to check Rd xrefs: ‘plm’
+    Package required but not available: ‘effects’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # sjstats